Advanced Usage¶

 """

-if input_type is int and metadata:
+if input_type is int and constraints:

-for item in metadata:
+for constraint in constraints:

-if item is SmallInt:
+if constraint is SmallInt:

 return nw.Int32()

-elif item is BigInt:
+elif constraint is BigInt:

 return nw.Int64()